dogecoinfoundation/foundation.dogecoin.com/content/trailmap/standard.md

 that will effectively exercise any implementation of Dogecoin and be able to validate that it is compliant.

-This is a huge accelerator for a diverse Dogecoin ecosystem, when we can make changes to our node and wallet implementations and validate immediately that they will still work with the ecosystem, everyone moves faster.
+This is a huge accelerator for a diverse Dogecoin ecosystem: when we can make changes to our node and wallet implementations and validate immediately that they will still work with the ecosystem, everyone moves faster.

 ### Community Proposal Process.

 For the first time the Dogecoin Protocol will be represented in a way that can be implemented independently of the Core Wallet.
-This will provide the oportunity for the community to create a robust change-process via DIPs (Dogecoin Improvement Proposals) which can be discussed broadly in the community and with key stakeholders for a specified time prior to adoption.
+This will provide the opportunity for the community to create a robust change-process via DIPs (Dogecoin Improvement Proposals) which can be discussed broadly in the community and with key stakeholders for a specified time prior to adoption.

-We believe that a consensus based community (which we have via a decentralised network) should have a strong preference for experimental implementations that exercise DIPs and demonstrate their effectiveness, similar to the W3C approach for web standards.
+We believe that a consensus-based community (which we have via a decentralised network) should have a strong preference for experimental implementations that exercise DIPs and demonstrate their effectiveness, similar to the W3C approach for web standards.